Tchibo/sap-developer-roadmap/abap-developer-roadmap/RAP/Behavior.md

-#Basic

 > [!todo] Behaviour definition scope
-> Other than 'permitted operations' do mention operations including validation, determinations, authorization control, feature control, draft handling etc.
+> - [ ] Other than 'permitted operations' do mention operations including validation, determinations, authorization control, feature control, draft handling etc.
+> 	- [ ] Explained in BDL.

 Core Data Services (CDS) view entities provide only read access to data.
 To enable transactional capabilities, CDS entities are combined with two additional file types.
 A complete RAP entity consists of three development objects:

 1. The **CDS entity** defines the field list, relationships to other views, and entity type (root or child).
-2. The **behavior definition** specifies which operations are permitted on the entity.
+2. The **behavior definition** specifies the behavior provided for the entity.
 3. The **behavior implementation** contains the actual behavior logic through an ABAP behavior pool with local classes specific to the RAP business object.

 ## Resources